eez-open/dib-dcp405plus/README.md

 - On-board OVP with full range dual crowbar (triac/MOSFET) and 20x5 mm fuse
 - Down-programmer
 - Output enable (OE) circuit with LED indicator combined with coupling indication
-- On-board Ø4 mm safety sockets (19.05 mm/0.75” pitch) for Power outputs and Sense inputs
+- Ø4 mm sockets (19.05 mm/0.75” pitch) for Power outputs and Sense inputs
 - Pass-thru connector for power output coupling with other power boards for e.g. doubling output voltage (up to 80 V) or current (up to 10 A)
 - Remote voltage sense with LED indicator and inverse polarity protection
 - Remote voltage and current programming with LED indicator (+2.5 V for full range)